 Tokyo International, also known as Haneda Airport is one of the two major airports that serve the Greater Tokyo Metropolitan area, the other being Narita International Airport.

 From 1978 to 2010, a vast majority of traffic handled by Haneda Airport was, in fact, domestic, but it all changed after a large, dedicated international terminal along with a new runway was opened in 2010.
 It serves as a primary hub for two of the largest airlines in the country; Japan Airlines and All Nippon Airways.

 Japan’s civil aviation authority is encouraging the use of Haneda Airport by major airliners over Narita as part of a strategy.
 Between the two of them, Tokyo have the third-busiest city airport system in the world.

 Number of Passengers Handled: 87.5 million

-LAX is one of the four major international gateways to the United States and the most prominent in the U.S West coast.
-It’s also one of the busiest airports that are either a point of origin or point of destination, means that most travelers either begin their journey from here or end here rather than using it as a layover airport.
+LAX is one of the four major international gateways to the United States and the most prominent in the U.S West Coast.
+It is also one of the busiest airports that are either a point of origin or point of destination, which means that most travelers either begin their journey from here or end here rather than using it as a layover airport.

 3. Dubai International Airport

 Aircraft parked at Concourse C of Dubai Airport Image Courtesy: Konstantin von Wedelstaedt/Airliner.net

 Located At: Al Garhoud, Dubai